willymcallister/willymcallister.github.io/_articles/rlc-natural-response-variations.md

 This is the derivative of a sum, and one of the terms is a product.

->Derivative [sum rule](https://www.khanacademy.org/math/ap-calculus-ab/ab-derivative-rules/ab-basic-diff-rules/v/basic-differentiation-rules), start at 3:15.
-We did the same product rule derivative [just above]({{ site.baseurl }}{% link _articles/rlc-natural-response-variations.md %}#critically-damped-with-an-initial-voltage).
+>Derivative [sum rule](https://www.khanacademy.org/math/ap-calculus-ab/ab-derivative-rules/ab-basic-diff-rules/v/basic-differentiation-rules) (start at 3:15).
+We did the same product rule [just above]({{ site.baseurl }}{% link _articles/rlc-natural-response-variations.md %}#critically-damped-with-an-initial-voltage).

 $\dfrac{di}{dt} = -\alpha I_0 e^{-\alpha t} + K_2 e^{-\alpha t}(1 - \alpha t)$